 For added protection, a topical sealer or finishing sealer can be applied.
 We recommend FOCUS This type of sealer sits on the surface of the limestone and creates a barrier against liquids and grit.
 Topical sealers are generally available in matt, satin, and gloss finishes.
 Topical sealers are more suitable for honed limestone where they are able to ‘key’ onto the surface.
 They are not suitable for polished limestone.
 Applying a topical sealer will reduce the work required in maintaining the floor as dirt and dust sits on the surface and can easily be wiped away with a wet cloth.
 However, it must be stressed that the sealer itself will dull and wear over time, and eventually the floor will need to be stripped and re-sealed.
 To extend the life of the sealer it is important to keep the floor free of grit and dust and also to use only mild cleaning detergents.
 Harsh and abrasive cleaners will wear the sealer away in a short time.

 Polished limestone floors lose their shine if proper maintenance procedures are not adhered to.
-Use of acidic cleaning detergents will result in a dull, almost matt, appearance to the floor.
+The use of acidic cleaning detergents will result in a dull, almost matt, appearance to the floor.
 Each time the acidic cleaner comes in contact with the calcium it causes a reaction that is effectively eating the top layer of the limestone.
-The only way to restore the shine will be to grind the surface using purpose made polishing equipment and specialized chemicals and stone waxes.
+The only way to restore the shine will be to grind the surface using purpose-made polishing equipment and specialized chemicals and stone waxes.
 This work should only be carried out by trained stone care and maintenance professionals.

 WHAT ARE THE DO’s & DON’TsIN CARING FOR ON LIMESTONE FLOORS, WALLS, COUNTERTOPS?